An English Teen, Circumcised in the USA

 Simon looked coy.
-"Well, I really like Toby," he finally admitted.
+"Well, I kind of like Toby," he finally admitted.

 “Toby?
 Toby Skerrit?”
 The realization that being gay was more than just an ‘idea’, and actually involved real people that Luke knew, took some getting used to.
 Simon chewed his lip uncomfortably.

-"Oh, he's nice," Luke agreed quickly, actually not at all surprised, now he came to think about it.
+"Oh, he's nice," he agreed quickly, actually not at all surprised, now he came to think about it.

 "Really?
 Do you think so?"
 Simon looked up hopefully.
 “You think he’s nice?”

 "Absolutely - I mean it's not like you don't know anything about him.
 Does he ...errr you know..."
-Christ, thought Luke, this was new ground!
+Christ, this was new ground!
 "Does he, I mean, is he like you?"

 Simon just sighed.
 "Is he gay you mean?
-I think so.
 Maybe.
 I keep wondering.”
 He hefted a couple of equal sized chunks of tree, weighing one in each hand.
 “But is he really?
 I don't know.
 Probably not!
 Damn, how do you know if someone likes you?"

 Don't ask me, Luke thought, wondering the same thing.
 Not a clue.